- The PSC

 For 30 days following the first published notice of the proceedings, requests to intervene are considered by the Commission.
 The Commission grants the requests either at the pre-hearing conference or on the first day of the hearing.
-The intervenors can request information from the utility, which it must provide.
-The Commission staff and other intervenors begin their investigations.
-Adversary staff activities may include hiring consultants, taking depositions from witnesses, limited auditing of selected utility records and gathering other data.
+The intervenors can request information from the utility, which the utility must provide.
+The Commission Public Interest Advisory Staff and other intervenors begin their investigations.
+PIA staff activities may include hiring consultants, taking depositions from witnesses, limited auditing of selected utility records and gathering other data.

-The adversary staff completes its review and develops the Commission position on various elements in the case.
-Both the adversary staff and intervenors pre-file testimony and exhibits.
+The PIA staff completes its review and develops the Commission position on various elements in the case.
+Both the PIA staff and intervenors pre-file testimony and exhibits.

-The adversary staff does not take an official position until it is ready to pre-file its own testimony.
-The adversary staff makes an independent recommendation on rates 10 days before the hearing date.
+The PIA staff does not take an official position until it is ready to pre-file its own testimony.
+The PIA staff makes an independent recommendation on rates 10 days before the hearing date.

 A second set of public hearings, 120 to 165 days after the initial filing, is held for the staff and other Intervenors to present their case and to be cross-examined by the utility.

 The utility files rebuttal testimony 10 days before a third set of public hearings.
 At those hearings, the utility presents its rebuttal to the staff's and other intervenors' findings.